 … (the musicologist report) “considers notes to be similar even when they appear in different places in the songs’ melodies.” and “offers no justification for this technique of considering notes to be similar despite different metric placements in the melody.” and it “opines that ‘identical pitches found in succession in both songs’ are similarities, but then admits that there are intervening pitches between some of these notes.
 Again, there appears to be no justification for deeming notes to be consecutive when in fact there is an intervening note between them.”

 I wrote recently about a classic case, Swirsky vs Carey (Mariah) in which the plaintiff’s musicologist had provided transcriptions (sheet music) that intentionally omitted certain notes.
-The court saw this as a flaw in his analysis and ultimately ruled against Swirsky.
+The court saw this as an obvious flaw in the analysis and ultimately ruled against Swirsky.
 But I wrote in “Why The Stairway And Dark Horse Rulings Solve Nothing.
-Pt 2.” that this was perhaps a misinterpretation and overreach on the part of the judge, ruling on it rather than reserving it for the jury.
-And I would say something similar maybe have happened in the “You Lift Me Up” case.
-If this musicologist report indeed “opines that ‘identical pitches found in succession in both songs’ are similarities, but then admits that there are intervening pitches between some of these notes,” that’s possibly completely valid, but requires explanation.
-Musical analysis is not particularly intuitive.
-And the decision continues, “Again, there appears to be no justification for deeming notes to be consecutive when in fact there is an intervening note between them,” but “consecutive” is not precisely the point.
-Nor is it the quote.
-And whether “succession” requires being “consecutive” with nothing intervening — now we’re into another area, but the point is, as a matter of law, we might want to tread thoughtfully.
+Pt 2.” that was perhaps a misinterpretation which led to error on the part of the judge, ruling on it rather than reserving it for the jury.
+And something similar may have happened here in the “You Lift Me Up” case.
+If this musicologist report indeed “opines that ‘identical pitches found in succession in both songs’ are similarities, but then admits that there are intervening pitches between some of these notes,” that’s possibly completely valid; it may just require explanation.
+Okay, an adequate explanation may have been lacking.
+But the decision continues, “Again, there appears to be no justification for deeming notes to be consecutive when in fact there is an intervening note between them,” but “consecutive” is not precisely the point, nor is it precisely a quote from the report.
+“Succession” does not require “consecutiveness,” does it?

-Evidently it was argued by the defendant’s musicologist, rightly, that there are elements in both ‘You Raise Me Up’ and ‘Soknudur” that can be found in “Danny Boy,” and such an argument would continue that those are therefore “not original,” “public domain,” etc. The decision includes according to Variety that “once similarities with “Danny Boy” are excluded, the two songs are not clearly similar.”
+Evidently, it was argued by the defendant’s musicologist, rightly, that there are elements in both ‘You Raise Me Up’ and ‘Soknudur” that can be found in “Danny Boy,” and such an argument would go onto say that those are, therefore “not original,” “public domain,” etc. The decision includes, according to Variety, that “once similarities with “Danny Boy” are excluded, the two songs are not clearly similar.”

 From a musicology standpoint, it’s an interesting question.
-“You Raise Me Up,” could almost have been the result of a composition exercise: “You are to write a new song through various interpolations of the themes found in Danny Boy.”
-If the same were said of “Soknudur,” it could be a bit of a “selection and arrangement” question.
-But that’s an aside.
-Here, there’s a question of whether judges should be interpreting and ruling on precisely how we “exclude” the elements of similarity present in “Danny Boy” to determine what remains to be considered.
+“You Raise Me Up,” could almost have been the result of a composition exercise: “You are asked to write a new song through interpolations and variations of the themes found in Danny Boy.”
+If the same were said of “Soknudur,” it could be a bit of a “selection and arrangement” question maybe?
+Ew.
+But that’s a legal-ish aside.
+Here, I’m asking whether judges should be interpreting and ruling on precisely how we “exclude” the elements of similarity present in “Danny Boy” to determine what remains to be considered.
 This is what experts do; it’s not the domain of laypersons, and it seems questionable if it’s the domain of the trier of fact.